perokvist/event-driven-architecture/composition.md

 ### Hydration
 Process popularized by "isomorphic" applications where rendering is made both on the server and on the client.
 Usually using Node on the server to maximize code reuse.

-Due to the [cost of delaying TTI](https://addyosmani.com/blog/rehydration/) by hydrating a complete tree, efforts are being made by front-end libraries to achieve partial / progressive rendering.
+Due to the [cost of delaying TTI](https://addyosmani.com/blog/rehydration/) by hydrating a complete tree, efforts are being made by several front-end libraries to achieve partial / progressive rendering.

+More about hydration under SPA/Applications

 ## Behavior - coupling - complex
 In a more complex, full app experience there might be other considerations, where a "global" runtime and component model is more suited.